tomstryhn/ADObjectOwner/README.md

 ## Examples

-When using the Set-ADObjectOwner, use it with the Get-SecurityPrincipalNTAccount set as a variable like shown below:
+When using the `Set-ADObjectOwner`, use it with the `Get-SecurityPrincipalNTAccount` output in a variable like shown below:

 ```PowerShell